The big quizz on Leonardo da Vinci

 Malevich or not?

 Kazimir Malevich is remembered in art history as the inventor of Suprematism.
 On his way to the Black Square, he tried himself in many other art movements as well.
 And even after, Malevich kept on experimenting.
 We will show you 20 pictures.
 Only 10 of them are by Malevich.
-Your task is to find out the paintings executed by Kazimir Malevich.20 questions57 passed the test
+Your task is to find out the paintings executed by Kazimir Malevich.20 questions101 completed the test

 Who painted the portrait, or Whose child is this?